-Control Implementation Overnight occupational use If USFWS anticipates activities by short-term workers they will submit a description of the activities to the RMA Committee for review and approval of overnight use (RMA Committee 2013).
-Emergency use of the RMA NWR bunkhouses is authorized without prior approval; however, notification to RMA Committee must be made within 72 hours of use.
-(Note: the bunkhouses have been removed and their use is no longer possible.)
-Prevent excavation of site SSA-3b Site SSA-3b is located in Section 12 and contains buried contaminated sediment that was dredged from Upper and Lower Derby Lakes.
-Contaminated sediments remain at depths of greater than three feet.
+Control Implementation Prevent excavation of site SSA-3b Site SSA-3b is located in Section 12 and contains buried contaminated sediment that was dredged from Upper and Lower Derby Lakes.
+Contaminated sediments remain at depths greater than three feet.
 Unplanned excavation of the site will be prevented using the intrusive activity process, markers delineating the restriction area, and worker training as required by the LUCP.
 Protection of groundwater remedial action structures Inspection requirements and the process to be used when damaged system components are identified are presented in the Long-Term Monitoring Plan for Groundwater and Surface Water (LTMP) (Navarro 2021b).
 Damaged system components and corrective actions performed will be documented in the Annual Summary Reports for Groundwater and Surface Water.
 Lake level maintenance to support aquatic ecosystems The On-Post ROD requires that water levels in Lower Derby Lake, Lake Ladora and Lake Mary be maintained to support aquatic ecosystems (FWENC 1996).
 Prohibition on use of basements at RMA Prior to building or using basements at RMA, the Army or USFWS must prepare a feasibility study that addresses the impacts of the use of basements on human health and the environment and documents that the impacts from such use are minimal (Spinks 1993, Walker 1993).
 Access Controls At RMA, access controls described in the LUCP and Army Plan PM-A-101 are used to support the primary land use controls discussed above.
-These federally enforceable controls limit RMA access to those with legitimate purpose.
+These federally enforceable controls limit RMA access to those with legitimate purposes.
 In addition, access control to the RMA NWR is maintained by the USFWS and is controlled by regulations governing the National Wildlife Refuge System (50 CFR Parts 25-29).
 One of the most significant aspects of these regulations is the fact that "No person shall trespass, including but not limited to entering, occupying, using, or being upon, any national wildlife refuge, except as specifically authorized in this Subchapter C or in other applicable Federal regulations" (50 CFR §25.21(a)).
 Access to areas of the RMA NWR that are not opened to the public is controlled using signs, regulations, and periodic monitoring by USFWS Law Enforcement.
 The multiple layers of engineering controls include a perimeter fence, gate security, restrictions on visitor access, and remedy-specific systems.
 Site worker training is required before entry into closed areas of RMA.

-Table 4.1-1Implementation of Other RMA Land Use Controls

-Control Implementation Activities Management Activity management at RMA includes site-specific and project-specific training to provide information relevant to site restrictions and hazards.
+Activities Management Activity management at RMA includes site-specific and project-specific training to provide information relevant to site restrictions and hazards.
 Intrusive soil activity permits and utility locates are required before performing intrusive activities on site (Army 2017).
 In addition, signs are maintained as required by existing regulations, plans and procedures to provide visitors and workers with safety information and to advise them of entry into long-term remediation O&M areas.

+Table 4-3 (continued) Implementation of Other RMA Land Use Controls

-Access restrictions to ensure integrity of covers; prohibit activities that might damage or impair proper function of covers, including but not limited to, excavation, drilling, tilling, grading or construction.
-Access restrictions are maintained through engineering controls, which are monitored pursuant to the RCRA [Resource Conservation and Recovery Act]- Equivalent, 2-, and 3-Foot Covers Long-Term Care Plan (Navarro 2021a), Hazardous Waste Landfill Post-Closure Plan (Navarro 2019), Enhanced Hazardous Waste Landfill Post-Closure Plan (Navarro 2020b) and Basin F Post-Closure Plan (TtEC 2011a).
+Control Implementation Access restrictions to ensure integrity of covers; prohibit activities that might damage or impair proper function of covers, including but not limited to, excavation, drilling, tilling, grading or construction.
+Access restrictions are maintained through engineering controls, which are monitored pursuant to the RCRA [Resource Conservation and Recovery Act]-Equivalent, 2-, and 3-Foot Covers Long-Term Care Plan (Navarro 2021a), Hazardous Waste Landfill Post-Closure Plan (Navarro 2019), Enhanced Hazardous Waste Landfill Post-Closure Plan (Navarro 2020a) and Basin F Post-Closure Plan (Navarro 2023e).
 Prohibited activities require notification and a Non-Routine Action Plan or Corrective Measures Plan prior to performing these activities.
 Provide access related to CERCLA response actions The Refuge Act provides for Army access to Refuge property for any CERCLA response actions after transfer of jurisdiction.